m3yrin/code2seq/README.md

 * Official Github : https://github.com/tech-srl/code2seq

 ## Requirements
-* Python 3.6 +
-* Pytorch 1.0 +
-* Jupyter-notebook
-* scikit-learn
-* nltk
+see requirements.txt

+## Run
+1. use notebooks/preparation.ipynb to download dataset and etc.
+2. use notebooks/code2seq.ipynb

-## TODO
+## Memo
 * Beam search is not implemented.

-## Memo
-* F1 Score is 10.9 on Java-small dataset after training 5 epochs.
-  Still unstable.
-Performance is not well tested due to no enough computer resources...
+* GCP AI Platform Notebooks is used to train model.
+* AI Platform Notebooks requires google_compute_engine api so please install this before installing other packages if you use AI Platform Notebooks.